-a.
-In accordance with Articles VI and VIII of the Bylaws of the Associated Students of Western Washington University, a student initiative which passes may, subject to the restrictions of WWU policy and other applicable laws:

-- (1) amend the AS bylaws. - (2) create, change or terminate AS policies, procedures and actions. - (3) Make a declarative statement on behalf of the AS.
+- a.
+In accordance with Articles VI and Vili of the Bylaws of the Associated Students of Western Washington University, a student initiative which passes may, subject to the restrictions of WWU policy and other applicable laws: - (1) an initiative may instruct that the Board of Directors, within their purview, create, change, or terminate current AS policies. - (2) an initiative may instruct the Board of Directors to pursue or not pursue some action. - (3) make a declarative statement on behalf of the AS.

 b.
-Change or termination of AS policies, procedures and actions may be subject to review and approval prior to implementation by an appropriate administrative body of WWU, in accordance with WWU policies.
+Change or termination of AS policies, procedures and actions may be subject to review and approval prior to implementation by an appropriate administrative body or employeers) of WWU. in accordance with WWU policies.